All Products

 • Select Existing Certificate: If you have applied for a certificate from Certificate Management Service (Original SSL Certificate) or have uploaded a certificate to Certificate Management Service, you can directly select the certificate.

-Select the TLS versions that the certificate that uses internationally accepted algorithms supports.
-Options:
+• TLS Versions for SSL Certificate: Select the TLS versions that the international standard HTTPS certificate supports.

 • TLS 1.0 and later.
-This setting provides the best compatibility but low security.: supports TLS 1.0, TLS 1.1, and TLS 1.2.
+This setting provides the best compatibility but low security.: Supports TLS 1.0, TLS 1.1, and TLS 1.2.

 • TLS 1.1 and later.
-This setting provides good compatibility and medium security.: supports TLS 1.1 and TLS 1.2.
+This setting provides good compatibility and medium security.: Supports TLS 1.1 and TLS 1.2.

 • TLS 1.2 and later.
-This setting provides good compatibility and high security level.: supports TLS 1.2.
+This setting provides good compatibility and high security level.: Supports TLS 1.2.

-Select the cipher suites that the certificate that uses internationally accepted algorithms supports, or select a custom cipher suite.
-You can move the pointer over the 问号 icon on a cipher suite option to view the cipher suites included in the option.
+• Cipher Suites for SSL Certificate: Select a supported cipher suite for the international standard HTTPS certificate, or select a custom cipher suite.
+Move the pointer over the 问号 icon for a cipher suite option to view the cipher suites that it includes.

 • Not Issued by Alibaba Cloud: